HMS Asia (1824)

 In 1858 she was converted to serve as a guardship, and during several years she was flagship of the Admiral-Superintendent of Portsmouth Dockyard.

 In 1908 she was sold out of the navy.

+Figurehead

+The figurehead was removed from the ship before it was sold in 1909 as it appears in the 1911 Admiralty Catalogue amongst other figureheads, where it was described as a 'Figurehead of a Rajah (bust)'.

+The figurehead can be seen on display at the National Museum of the Royal Navy, Portsmouth.